npicciani/myscripts/pia/README.md

 mafft v7.407 (download from https://mafft.cbrc.jp/alignment/software)
 raxmlHPC-PTHREADS-SSE3 version 8.2.12 (download from https://github.com/stamatak/standard-RAxML)

-This script uses the three files (baitfile, sequence alignment, and phylogenetic tree; also available at this repository) for retrieving candidate opsin sequences and then placing those sequences in a previously published phylogenetic tree (in this case, from Picciani et al. 2018).
+This script uses three files (baitfile, sequence alignment, and phylogenetic tree; also available at this repository) for retrieving candidate opsin sequences and then placing those sequences in a previously published phylogenetic tree (in this case, from Picciani et al. 2018).